Overview

 CubeCL Backends

-Burn supports CUDA
+Burn supports CUDA,

 Each backend can be used through their respective type aliases, provided that the appropriate backend feature flag is also enabled.